-The order of proceedings is as follows:
+The order of proceedings for managing appeals against pay determinations as outlined in the DfE guidance: Managing Teachers' and Leaders' Pay, is as follows:

+Stage one: informal discussion with the appraiser or headteacher prior to confirmation of the pay recommendation

-- 1. The employee receives written confirmation of the pay determination and, where applicable, the basis on which the decision was made. - 2.
-If the employee is not satisfied, they should seek to resolve this by discussing the matter informally (normally with the Headteacher) within 10 working days of the decision. - 3.
-Where this is not possible or where the employee continues to be dissatisfied, they may follow a formal appeal process.
+The employee receives notification of the pay determination and, where applicable, the basis on which the decision was made, prior to it being confirmed by the Relevant Pay Committee.

+• If the employee is not satisfied, they should seek to resolve this by discussing the matter informally with the appraiser/Headteacher within 10 working days of the notification.

+Stage two: formal appeal to the Relevant Pay Committee

+- Where this is not possible or where the employee continues to be dissatisfied, they may follow a formal appeal process. - The employee should set down their grounds of appeal in writing for disagreeing with the the pay decision and send it to the Chair of Governors within 10 working days of being notified of the decision, or, of the outcome of the informal discussion referred to above.
+This time limit may be extended by either side if good and sufficient reason is given.

+Stage three: a formal appeal hearing with an appeals panel of Governors

-- 4. The employee should set down their grounds of appeal in writing for questioning the pay decision and send it to the Chair of Governors within 10 working days of being notified of the decision, or, of the outcome of the informal discussion referred to above.
-This time limit may be extended by either side if good and sufficient reason is given. - 5.
-Any appeal should be heard by a panel of (preferably) three non-staff Governors.
-The appeal hearing should normally be held within 20 working days of the date of the written appeal notification and giving the employee at least 10 working days' notice of the date of the appeal hearing. - 6.
-For any hearing the employee is entitled to be accompanied by a colleague or union representative.
+- Any appeal should be heard by a panel of (preferably) three non-staff Governors who have not been involved in previous discussions regarding the employee's pay determination.
+The appeal hearing should normally be held within 20 working days of the date of the written appeal notification and giving the employee at least 10 working days' notice of the date of the appeal hearing. - For any hearing the employee is entitled to be accompanied by a colleague or union representative.
 Each step and action of this process must be taken without unreasonable delay.
-The timing and location of the formal meeting must be reasonable and must allow both parties to attend and explain their case. - 7.
-This procedure performs the function of the grievance procedure and therefore pay decisions should not be reopened under the general grievance procedures. - 8.
-In the event of a complaint by the Headteacher, the Chair of Governors will act as the Review Officer, unless the Chair has been previously involved in the performance review proceedings.
-In this case another non-staff Governor should act as the Review Officer.
+The timing and location of the formal meeting must be reasonable and must allow both parties to attend and explain their case. - This procedure performs the function of the grievance procedure and therefore pay decisions should not be reopened under the general grievance procedures. - In the event of a complaint by the Headteacher, the Chair of Governors will act as the Review Officer, unless the Chair has been previously involved in the performance review proceedings.
+In this case another non-staff Governor should act as the Review Officer. - Following the meeting the panel will meet to make their decisions and the employee will be notified in writing of the decision in writing.